theabm/NLPFinalProject/report.md

 > # Sentiment Analysis

-As mentioned before, we have a dataset of 3 million reviews, with an associated score from 1 to 5 stars.
+We have a dataset of 3 million reviews, with an associated score from 1 to 5 stars.
 We will focus on trying to predict the sentiment of a review based on the review summary instead of the entire text itself.
 This is done mainly for computational reasons.

 We try to create wordclouds for positive and negative reviews, mainly to understand the type of sentiments we expect to find.
 One of the first difficulties is how to group 3 star reviews.
 In similar applications, it is customary to group 3 star reviews together with 4 and 5 stars and classify them as "positive".
 However, a quick sampling of 3 star reviews shows that they are associated to both negative and positive sentiments.
 Therefore, they were marked as "neutral", while 1-2 and 4-5 star reviews were classified as "negative" and "positive" respectively.